Monotonicity of positive solutions to semilinear elliptic equations with mixed boundary conditions in triangles: Introduction

-\begin{cor} Let ${u}$ be the first (positive) eigenfunction for a triangle with mixed (one side Dirichlet, and two sides Neumann) boundary conditions.
-Then we have \begin{enumerate}[$(1)$] \item ${u}$ is monotone in the normal direction to the middle side of the triangle; \item the maximum point of ${u}$ is unique and lies on the longer Neumann (closed) side; \item the maximum point occurs at the vertex opposite to the Dirichlet side if and only if either the Neumann vertex is non-obtuse or the two Neumann sides has the same length. \end{enumerate} \end{cor}
+\begin{cor} Let \({u} > 0\) be the first eigenfunction for a triangle with one Dirichlet side and two Neumann sides.
+Then we have \begin{enumerate} [label = \rm(\arabic*)] \item \({u}\) is strictly decreasing in the inward normal direction to the longer Neumann side in \(\Omega\); \item the maximum point of \({u}\) is unique and lies on the longer Neumann side; \item the maximum is attained at the vertex opposite the Dirichlet side if and only if either the Neumann vertex is non-obtuse or the two Neumann sides have the same length. \end{enumerate} \end{cor}

-It is noteworthy that for an obtuse Neumann vertex and a non-isosceles triangle, the maximum of the eigenfunction is uniquely and exclusively located within the interior of the longer Neumann side.
-Additionally, it is worth mentioning that some properties of the first mixed Laplace eigenfunction are also studied in a recent paper \cite{Hat24}.
+It is noteworthy that for an obtuse Neumann vertex in a non-isosceles triangle the maximum of the eigenfunction is uniquely and exclusively located in the interior of the longer Neumann side.
+Moreover, several additional properties of the first mixed Laplace eigenfunction are established in \cite{Hat24}.